SPARRING

 Kobudo Competition Rules

-• Weapons: Only traditional Okinawan weapons are allowed, including:
+• Weapons: Only traditional Okinawan weapons are permitted, including:

 • Bo Staff